OS GPS FAQ

 How do I turn off a device that's not responding or do a hard reset?

-If your device is not responding to the normal power off or reset buttons, there is a hidden hard reset feature.
-For Velo, Horizon, Trail and Aventura, hold down both front buttons (on the Adventura and Trail the bottom two front buttons) for a few seconds.
+If your device is not responding to the normal power off or reset buttons, there is a hard reset feature.
+For Velo, Horizon, Trail and Aventura, hold down both front buttons (on the Aventura and Trail the bottom two front buttons) for a few seconds.
 For Trail 2, hold the power button down for around six seconds.

 Why can't I register my device with the serial number?

 The most common reason is that it is tricky to distinguish some letters and numbers, like I and O, from the printed label.
 Fortunately, there are two other ways to check the serial number: